Haivision/srt/docs/API-functions.md

 * `clear`: 1 if the statis should be cleared after retrieval
 * `instantaneous`: 1 if the statistics should use instant data, not moving averages

+The `SRT_TRACEBSTATS` is an alias to `struct CBytePerfMon`.
+The meaning of most of the field should be enough comprehensible in the header file comments.
+Here are some less obvious fields in this structure (instant measurements):

+* `usPktSndPeriod`: sending period.
+This is the minimum time that must be kept between two consecutively sent packets over the link used by this socket (note that sockets sharing one outgoing port use the same underlying UDP socket and therefore the same link and the same sender queue).
+In other word, this is the inversion of maximum sending speed.
+This isn't the EXACT time distance between two consecutive sendings because in case when the time spent by the application between two consecutive sendings exceeds this time, then simply the next packet will be sent immediately, and additionally the extra wasted time will be "repaid" at the next sending.

+* `pktFlowWindow`: The "flow window" size, it's actually the number of free space in the peer receiver, as read on the sender, in the number of packets.
+When this value drops to zero, the next sending packet will be simply dropped by the receiver without processing.
+In the file mode this may cause slowdown of sending in order to wait until the receiver clears things up; in live mode the receiver buffer should normally occupy not more than half of the buffer size (default 8192).
+If this size is less than this half and declines, it means that the receiver cannot process the incoming stream fast enough and this may in perspective lead to a dropped connection.

+* `pktCongestionWindow`: The "congestion window" in packets.
+In File mode this value starts with 16 and is increased with every number of reported acknowledged packets, then also updated basing on the receiver-reported delivery rate.
+It represents the maximum number of packets that can be safely sent now without causing congestion.
+The higher this value, the faster the packets can be sent.
+In Live mode this field is not really in use.

+* `pktFlightSize`: Number of packets in flight.
+This is the distance between the packet sequence number that was last reported by ACK message and the sequence number of the packet just sent.
+Note that ACK gets received periodically, so this value is most accurate just after receiving ACK and becomes a little exaggerated in time until the next ACK comes.

+* `msRTT`: The RTT (Round-Trip time), it's the sum of two STT (Single-Trip time) values, one from agent to peer and one from peer to agent.
+Beware that the measurement method is different than on TCP; SRT measures only the "reverse RTT", that is, the time measured at the receiver as between sending `UMSG_ACK` message until receiving the sender-responded `UMSG_ACKACK` message with the same journal.
+This theoretically shouldn't, but still happens to be a little different to "forward RTT", that is, the time between sending a data packet of particular sequence number and receiving `UMSG_ACK` with that sequence number later by 1, as it's being measured on TCP.
+The "forward RTT" isn't being measured nor reported in SRT.

+* `mbpsBandwidth`: The bandwidth, in Mb/s.
+This is measured at the receiver and sent back to the sender.
+This is using running average calculation at the receiver side.

+* `byteAvailSndBuf`: Bytes available in the sender buffer.
+It decreases with data scheduled for sending by the application and increases with every ACK received from the receiver, after the packets are sent over the UDP link.

+* ` byteAvailRcvBuf`: Bytes available in the receiver buffer.

+* `mbpsMaxBW`: Usually this is the setting from `SRTO_MAXBW` option, including value 0 (unlimited).
+Might be that under certain conditions a nonzero value can be provided by appropriate Smoother, although none of builtin Smoothers currently uses it.

+* `byteMSS`: Same as a value from `SRTO_MSS` option.

+* `pktSndBuf`: Number of packets in the sending buffer, that is, already scheduled for sending and possibly sent, but not yet acknowledged.

+* `byteSndBuf`: Same as above, in bytes

+* `msSndBuf`: Same as above, but expressed as a time distance between the oldest and the latest packet scheduled for sending

+* `msSndTsbPdDelay`: If `SRTO_TSBPDMODE` is on (default for Live mode), it returns the value of `SRTO_PEERLATENCY`, otherwise 0.

+* `pktRcvBuf`: Number of packets in the receiver buffer.
+Note that in the Live mode (with turned on `SRTO_TSBPDMODE`, default) some packets must stay in the buffer and will not be signed off to the application until the "time to play" comes.
+In File mode it directly means that all that is above 0 can (and shall) be read right now.

+* `byteRcvBuf`: Like above, in bytes.
+* `msRcvBuf`: Time distance between the first and last available packet in the receiver buffer.
+Note that this range includes all packets regardless if they are ready to play or not.

+* `msRcvTsbPdDelay`: If `SRTO_TSBPDMODE` is on (default for Live mode), it returns the value of `SRTO_RCVLATENCY`, otherwise 0.

 Asynchronous operations (EPoll)
 -------------------------------

+The epoll system is currently the only method for using multiple sockets in one thread with having the blocking operation moved to epoll waiting so that it can block on multiple sockets at once.

+The epoll system, similar to the one on Linux, relies on `eid` objects managed internally in SRT, which can be subscribed to particular sockets and the readiness status of particular operations, then the `srt_epoll_wait` function can be used to block until any readiness status in the whole `eid` is set.

 ```
 int srt_epoll_create(void);